kvnkho/kevinkho.com/content/blogs/faster_and_cheaper.md

 ![](https://miro.medium.com/v2/resize:fit:1400/1*I13paUzQ2DoW4OEH_HgRqw.png)

-Setting up the DataFrame

 **Pandas implementation**

 Pandas has a very elegant solution for this.
 We can use the  `map()`  method of the  `phone`  column.

 ![](https://miro.medium.com/v2/resize:fit:1400/1*sZXKqJXQ-zTJCgM8bLvybQ.png)

-Using the Pandas map method

 This yields the following DataFrame: